paladin-t/b8/docs/manual.md

 ## Generic functions

-* `END`: terminates current program
+* `END`: terminates the current program

-* `INPUT [prompt,] x`: this function suspends current execution and opens a dialog box for inputting data to `x`, with an optional input prompt
+* `INPUT [prompt,] x`: this function suspends the current execution and opens a dialog box for inputting data to `x`, with an optional input prompt
 	* `x[$]`: variable identifier to be filled, accepts string when a `$` is decorated, otherwise accepts number
 * `PRINT expr, ...`: for the purpose of debugging; writes some value to the output window (click `Window`, `Output` to open it), comma `,` is used to separate arguments, semicolon `;` is used to make a new line